openworm/openworm_docs/projects.rst

 To get a quick idea of what this looks like, check out the `latest movie <https://www.youtube.com/watch?v=SaovWiZJUWY>`_.
-In this movie you can see a simulated 3D c. elegans being activated in an environment.
+In this movie you can see a simulated 3D *C. elegans* being activated in an environment.
 Its muscles are located around the outside of its body, and as they contract, they exert forces on the surrounding fluid, propelling the body forward via undulutory thrust.
 In this model, the neural system is not considered and patterns of muscle contraction are explicitly defined.